wld22/vlad-buch/README.md

 🛠 Skills
 Incident Management · Reliability · Amazon Web Services (AWS) · Leadership · Mitigation Strategies · Site Reliability Engineering · Linux System Administration · Troubleshooting · Customer Service · Problem Solving

-Tools: Docker, K8S, Terraform, Anisble, AWS, Grafana, Prometheus
+Tools: Docker, K8S, Terraform, Ansible, AWS, Grafana, Prometheus

 💵 Work experience
-90POE - sr Support Enginner +SRE
+90POE - Platform Engineer +SRE

 90POE is an owner of SaaS solution for maritime

 ✒️ About Me
-An open minded IT Engineer is looking for an exciting and challenging job with a purpose to provide best service and demonstrate high quality performance.
+An open-minded IT Engineer is looking for an exciting and challenging job with the purpose of providing the best service and demonstrating high-quality performance.

 📫 Contact Me